chrisTMackey/pvc/README.md

 In the industry, it is common to not use the A Shore Durometer once you get above 90 A Shore.
 We switch to the D Shore Durometer.
 There is very little data out there to build a D Shore Durometer data set to build a regression from.
 The chart lists conversions from A to D for A Shore 100 and less.
 Obviously I used that for the duro_AtoD(duro_A) functions.
 For points inbetween on the charts, it is a straight linear regression point to point at the moment.

 A Shore Durometer stops readings above 100, yet my tool will return readings up to nearly 120.
 Why, well that is the slope of the line where it intercepts at 0 PHR plasticizer.
-In theory they should all hit the same exact durometer at 0 PHR, but my formulas don't as a different intercept and slope in the Y=mX+b format.
+In theory they should all hit the same exact durometer at 0 PHR, but my formulas don't as a different intercept and slope in the Y=mX+b format fits the data better.

 I wrote the duro_AtoD(duro_A) converter for values above 100 A Shore by referring to PVC pipe formulas.
 PVC pipe is roughly 83-84 D Shore or maybe 80 D Shore if it is impact modified.
 So I wanted to set the 0 PHR's to return a value around 83-84 D Shore and just a bit of plasticizer to return 80 D.  Right now the function pretty much does that and it does hit other D Shore formulations I have ran in business with in typical lab specification of +/- 3 Durometer points.

+In theory I shouldn't scale down from a common intercept but one specific to the plasticizer, but I'll program that when somebody needs it.
+I have bigger ideas for rigid formulation than an A to D Durometer converter anyways.

+Note that all data for this project was found in the public domain from varying labs, authors, and companies over the decades.
+Data is sparse in some locations.

+In business, you would run this software on your data and develop better models.
+You wouldn't publish those models though and if you were a former employee of them, you shouldn't either, hence the public data.

+I have vetted all the data that goes into the regression models to determine the math.
+Big thanks to BASF, ExxonMobil, Dr. Dick Grossman, and Jesse Edenbaum for paving the way and publishing quality data.

 #Formula Construction